dnlbowers/modern-buddhism/README.md

 ## **Deployment**
 I deployed the page on GitHub pages via the following procedure: -

-1. From the projects [repository](https://github.com/dnlbowers/modern-buddhism), go to the **Settings** tab.
+1. From the project's [repository](https://github.com/dnlbowers/modern-buddhism), go to the **Settings** tab.
 2. From the left-hand menu, select the **Pages** tab.
 3. Under the **Source** section, select the **Main** branch from the drop-down menu and click **Save**.
 4. A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.

-The live site can be found here - [Modern Buddhism live webpage](https://dnlbowers.github.io/modern-buddhism/index.html)
+You  can find the live site via the following URL - [Modern Buddhism live webpage](https://dnlbowers.github.io/modern-buddhism/index.html)
 ***
 ## **Credits**
 ### **Honorable mentions**
 This project could not have happened without the support of the following people listed in no particular order:

 * [Mark Cutajar](https://github.com/markcutajar) - He who possesses screens so clear the mouth waters at the mere sight of them.
-Also a code guru who let me share his office during the initial development stage whilst I was visiting him in Scotland.
+Also, a code guru who let me share his office during the initial development stage while I was visiting him in Scotland.
 This man is part of the reason I entered the world of programming.
 * [Richard Wells](https://github.com/D0nni387) - Code Institute Mentor who has gone above and beyond what was expected of him to help me get this far in the course.
 * [Matt Bodden](https://github.com/MattBCoding) - 24/7 tester, advisor, muse and support.
 I truly cannot thank him enough, Matt you're a living legend!.
 * [Monica Hrda](https://github.com/monika-hrda) - Style adviser and tester (go study!).